 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care State of NH Bureau Typical services assisting the homeless in a Continuum of Homeless and of Care include case management, housing counseling, Housing Services job training and placement, health care, mental health services, substance abuse treatment, child care, transportation, emergency food and clothing, family violence services, education services, moving services, entitlement access assistance, referrals to veterans' services, and legal assistance.
+Continuum of Care State of NH Bureau Typical services assisting the homeless in a Continuum of of Homeless and Care include case management, housing counseling, job Housing Services training and placement, health care, mental health services, substance abuse treatment, child care, transportation, emergency food and clothing, family violence services, education services, moving services, entitlement access assistance, referrals to veterans' services, and legal assistance.
 In addition to participating in the Continuum Care, the City provides funding to agencies that make up a significant portion of the Continuum of Care system.
 This support is provided through the City's Community Development Block Grant-funded Public Service Agency Grant Program and through the Portsmouth Welfare Department Social Service grant program, which is supported by local tax dollars.
-City Master Plan Portsmouth One of the many priorities for action identified in the 2005 Planning Board Master Plan is supporting and maintaining a diverse community in the City, which includes promoting access to affordable housing.
-Bike-Pedestrian Portsmouth The Plan calls for a connected bicycle and pedestrian Plan Planning Board network and new programs and policies to help encourage people to walk and bike on a daily basis.
+2025 City Master Portsmouth One of the many priorities for action identified in the Plan Planning Board Master Plan is supporting and maintaining a diverse community in the City, which includes promoting access to affordable housing.
+2014 Bike- Portsmouth The Plan calls for a connected bicycle and pedestrian Pedestrian Plan with Planning Board network and new programs and policies to help encourage 2018 Updates people to walk and bike on a daily basis.
 This Plan builds on the city's considerable attributes and growing support for walking, bicycling, and "Complete Streets" with the goal of promoting accessibility to diverse modes of transportation for the benefit of all residents.
-Portsmouth Portsmouth The Plan's goals include increasing the quality and Housing Authority Housing Authority supply of housing for families of low or moderate 5-Year Plan income in Portsmouth, as well encouraging access to social services, healthcare, family support, youth programs and senior programs for current PHA residents.
+Portsmouth Housing Portsmouth Housing The Plan's goals include increasing the quality and supply of Authority 5-Year Authority housing for families of low or moderate income in Plan Portsmouth, as well encouraging access to social services, healthcare, family support, youth programs and senior programs for current PHA residents.
+2015 Regional Rockingham As one of the largest communities in the County, the City Master Plan Planning has a vested interest in the success of neighboring Commission communities.
+Portsmouth faces many of the same challenges as other towns in the region, albeit most other towns are significantly more rural.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The Corrosive PolEcon Research The report uses valid and reliable sources of NH data Effects of Alcohol and appropriate analytical methods and tools to and Drug Misuse estimate the economic costs of alcohol and drug misuse in NH in 2012, the most recent year for which data was available.
-2015 Regional Rockingham As one of the largest communities in the County, the Master Plan Planning City has a vested interest in the success of neighboring Commission communities.
-Portsmouth faces many of the same challenges as other towns in the region, albeit most other towns are significantly more rural.
-2014 Regional Economic The CEDS is a plan submitted by the REDC to the Comprehensive Development Department of Commerce annually.
-It emerges from a Economic Center of Southern continuous planning process developed with broad Development New Hampshire based and diverse community participation that Strategy addresses the economic problems and potential of an area.
+Comprehensive Regional Economic The CEDS is a plan submitted by the REDC to the Economic Development Center Department of Commerce annually.
+It emerges from a Development of Southern New continuous planning process developed with broad based Strategy Hampshire and diverse community participation that addresses the economic problems and potential of an area.
 The strategy promotes sustainable economic development and opportunity, fosters effective transportation systems, enhances and protects the environment, and balances resources through sound management and development.
-2014 Greater Corporation for A thorough report on the status of the Seacoast region's Seacoast Plan to Supportive Housing efforts to prevent and end homelessness and a Prevent framework for communities and service providers to Homlessness increase the success of the current work being undertaken.
-2014 Housing Portsmouth An analysis of the existing housing conditions in the City Existing Conditions Planning Board with a focus on future efforts to preserve existing Report affordable housing and encourage redevelopment of underutilized properties with housing that is affordable to houses at or below the area median income.
+2014 Greater Corporation for A thorough report on the status of the Seacoast region's Seacoast Plan to Supportive Housing efforts to prevent and end homelessness and a framework Prevent for communities and service providers to increase the Homelessness success of the current work being undertaken.
+2014 Housing Portsmouth An analysis of the existing housing conditions in the City Existing Conditions Planning Board with a focus on future efforts to preserve existing affordable Report housing and encourage redevelopment of underutilized properties with housing that is affordable to houses at or below the area median income.
 2014 Economic Dev.
-Portsmouth An analysis of the economic conditions of the City and Existing Conditions Planning Board surrounding area focusing particularly on the Report composition of the current labor pool and population as - a whole.
+Portsmouth An analysis of the economic conditions of the City and Existing Conditions Planning Board surrounding area focusing particularly on the composition Report of the current labor pool and population as a whole.
 Also lays out opportunities for expansion and improvement of specific areas and neighborhoods in the City.